 - Challenge stigma and discrimination

-- Learn about your human rights
+- Learn about human rights

 - Speak up about what is not working for us

-- Work with partners across the country
+- Work with other advocacy and partner groups across the country

 - Run campaigns on different issues